PHT-Medic/station/README.md

 6. In your browser, go to `http://localhost:8081`:
     1. Login using Postgres system, username: `postgres`, password: `postgres`
     2. Create the database `airflow`
-    3. Run the following command for creating the user:
+    3. Run the following SQL query for creating the user:
         ```postgresql
            CREATE USER airflow PASSWORD '<airflow_password>';
         ```
-   4. Grant the user access to the database:
+   4. Grant the user access to the database via this SQL query:
         ```postgresql
           GRANT ALL ON DATABASE airflow TO airflow;
         ```